peterino2/zig-halcyon/readme.md

 - Databases and spreadsheets for localization can be generated with a click of a button.
 All text is locally tagged with keys for localization.
 - Manage auxilary content such as recordings directly within project files.
 - Bake and cook entire games with hundreds of thousands of lines of text into compact, production ready shippable binaries.
-- Goal is to be in use in AA and AAA companies.
+- A goal of this project is to be in use by AA and AAA releases.

 #### 📜 Seamless integration with your projects